SmithWillSuffice/ohanga-pai/content/blog/81_razoring_wilkerson.md

 natural rate of interest is ZERO (money at par).
 Trade imbalance is better handled with a floating exchange rate, not by interest rate adjustments (which are never clear in causal effects, owing to interest-usury and interest-income  having precisely opposite effects on the rich and the poor).
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The only purpose of bonds _other_ than basic income for the rich, is interest rate maintenance operations, but the natural rate of interest is ZERO (money at par).
-Trade imbalance is better handled with a floating exchange rate, not by interest rate adjustments (which are never clear in causal effects, owing to interest-usury and interest-income  having precisely opposite effects on the rich and the poor).

 ... as if I'm some sort of underground school teacher.
 Same as always.
 The